keigoi/kmclib/artifact.md

 	Printf.printf "Bob received: %s\n" txt
 ```

-In this implementation the compiler infers that the continuation
+In this implementation, the compiler infers that the continuation
 channel returned by `receive` is `()` and thus its type is `unit`.